J.P. Crawford Player Props: Mariners vs. Pirates

-The Seattle Mariners, including J.P.
-Crawford and his .425 slugging percentage in past 10 games, including three extra-base hits but no home run), take on starting pitcher Roansy Contreras and the Pittsburgh Pirates at T-Mobile Park, Saturday at 4:10 PM ET.
+J.P.
+Crawford -- with a slugging percentage of .500 in his past 10 games, including four extra-base hits -- will be in action for the Seattle Mariners against the Pittsburgh Pirates, with Luis Ortiz on the mound, on May 28 at 4:10 PM ET.

-In his last game, he notched a home run while going 2-for-5 against the Pirates.
+In his most recent game, he strung together two hits (going 2-for-4 with a double) against the Pirates.

 J.P.
 Crawford Game Info & Props vs. the Pirates